 Conclusion

 Congratulations, your LAMP stack is now complete and you can run any type of dynamic website.
-Also you can get entry to your MySQL/MariaDB database via phpMyAdmin.
+You can also enter your MySQL/MariaDB database via phpMyAdmin.

-I believe this article will help you to setup LAMP Stack at your end.
-Drop me your feedback/comment.
+I believe this article will help you set up the LAMP Stack on your end.
+Drop me your feedback/comments.

 Thank you!